 The idea of a Catholic College in Palmerston was first discussed at meetings held in 2001.
-Ten years later, the College is a now a reality.
-In April 2011, John Holland (Construction Supervisors) took possession of the College site in Farrar Boulevade in the new suburb of Johnston.
+Ten years later, the College became a reality.
+In April 2011, John Holland, Construction Supervisors, took possession of the College site on Farrar Boulevard in the new suburb of Johnston.

-A competition to name the College and design a logo was held, and Bishop Eugene Hurley officially delared that the new Catholic secondary school at Palmerston would be named MacKillop Catholic College, with the motto “Lead with Courage”.
-Bordered on three sides by a Conservation site, a Heritage site and a Sacred Site of the Larrakia people, MacKillop Catholic College will always retain its bushland setting.
+A competition to name the College and design a logo was held, and Bishop Eugene Hurley officially declared that the new Catholic secondary school at Palmerston would be named MacKillop Catholic College, with the motto “Lead with Courage”.

-After a national advertising campaign, Mrs. Lauretta Graham was announced as the Foundation Principal of MacKillop Catholic College.
-Mrs. Graham’s experience as the Foundation Principal of St. Andrew’s College in Cairns has been of tremendous benefit during the final stages of preparing for the opening of the College.
+After a national candidate search campaign, Mrs. Lauretta Graham was announced as the Foundation Principal of MacKillop Catholic College.
+Mrs. Graham’s experience as the Foundation Principal of St. Andrew’s College in Cairns was of tremendous benefit during the final stages of preparing for the opening of the College.

-An Orientation Day was held early in September to show the progress of the building to the Year 6 students from St. Francis of Assisi and Scared Heart Catholic Primary Schools.
-This outing also gave them an opportunity to meet Mrs. Graham and to film a segment for “Around Palmerston.”
+An Orientation Day was held early in September to show the progress of the construction to the Year 6 students from St. Francis of Assisi and Sacred Heart Catholic Primary Schools.
+This outing also gave them an opportunity to meet Mrs. Graham and to film a segment for “Around Palmerston”.

-Because of an unprecedented Wet Season in 2010-2011, the start of the building of the College was delayed for some weeks which meant that alternate accommodation for staff and students needed to be made for the first few weeks of the 2012 school year.
-The staff and students gathered together as a new school community at Charles Darwin University campus, Palmerston, and moved to their new MacKillop Catholic College premises in March, 2012.
+Because of an unprecedented Wet Season in 2010-2011, the building of the College was delayed for some weeks, which meant that alternate accommodation for staff and students needed to be made for the first few weeks of the 2012 school year.
+The staff and students gathered together as a new school community at Charles Darwin University, Palmerston, until moving in to their new MacKillop Catholic College premises in March, 2012.